Best Guitar Pedals For Metal

 MXR Carbon Copy

 The Carbon Copy is one of the most popular analog delay pedals available today.
 It sounds great – it has a nice warm feel which can be really important for lead tones.
 If you want a delay that will warm up your tone, this is a great choice.
+Check out my review of the Carbon Copy here.

 It’s not going to be as versatile or controllable as the other option, but if you just want a simple delay you’ll use on occasion, this is a solid choice.